Imperial Guard (Marvel Comics): Fictional team history

 Ultimately, however, Vulcan returns and assumes the Shi'ar throne, and the Imperial Guard are honor-bound to do his bidding.
 Emperor Vulcan and his fleet battle the Scy'ar Tal, who have devoted their culture and society to the destruction of the Shi'ar Empire.
 After many battles, including Vulcan fighting his brother Havok and the Starjammers, the Shi'ar prevail.
 Vulcan declares that he will return the Shi'ar Empire to its former glory.

 Emperor Majestor Vulcan begins to expand the empire, leading to a war with the Kree.
 Things start off well for the Imperial Guard when they slaughter a cadre of new recruits to the Nova Corps.
 The Guard follows this by attacking and hospitalizing Ronan the Accuser on his wedding day.
-The Kree's retaliation, however, leads to the deaths of a number of Guardsmen.
+The Kree's retaliation leads to the deaths of a number of Guardsmen.
 Two new Smashers, recruited from the ranks of the Subguardians, die, as does Warstar.

-When ordered to kill former Shi'ar Empress Lilandra Neramani, Gladiator abandons his post to protect her.
+When ordered to kill Lilandra Neramani, Gladiator abandons his post to protect her.
 Nonetheless, during an attempt to return her to the throne, Lilandra is assassinated.

-Vulcan is seemingly killed during a battle with the leader of the Kree, Black Bolt.
+Vulcan is seemingly killed during a battle with Black Bolt.
 With no one in line to inherit the throne, civil war threatens the Shi'ar empire.
 To avoid further conflict, the Imperial Guard's praetor, Gladiator, accepts the offer to become Emperor; Mentor becomes praetor in his place.

 During the "Realm of Kings" storyline, the Shi'ar team up with the Starjammers to investigate "The Fault," a space-time anomaly that not only threatens Shi'ar space but all of reality.
-This crisis leads to another spate of Imperial Guard deaths: Starbolt is killed by a group of horrifically mutated creatures from the Cancerverse, and Black Light, Neutron, and Titan are killed in a later battle.
+This crisis leads to another spate of Imperial Guard deaths: Starbolt is killed by a group of mutants from the Cancerverse, and Black Light, Neutron, and Titan are killed in a later battle.
 The storyline ends with the Guardsmen Mentor and Plutonia choosing to bond with Raptor amulets; Mentor is taken over by Strel and Plutonia becomes the Raptor Kyte; both vanish.